Joseph Adamson

 View Papers / Presentations »

 Neil Garrett is a Henry Wellcome Research Fellow in Cognitive Neuroscience at Oxford University.
 His research centres around aversive behaviour and learning.
-As part of this, he has led a new line of enquiry examining the role of emotional adaptation in decision making.… read more »
+As part of this, he has led a new line of enquiry examining the role of emotional adaptation in decision making.
+This revealed that the neural process of adaptation – a reduction in... read more! »

 Andrew Gerber